l33tn00b/grr_neo_upgrade/README.md

 You will have to shorten the belts to fit these into Kakadu's hotend mount.
 This is not a problem since you'll never want to return to the stock hotend.
 Issues on the way were:
 * Fitting the new cables (thicker heater cartridge supply cables) into the cable guide.
 * The E3D's nozzle is slightly higher than the stock nozzle.
-Printing on 3mm glass, now.
+Printing on 3mm glass, now (correction: Using the heated bed, it's a PEI metal plate).
 The additional half (or so) millimetre makes up for that.
 * The Y-Endstop needs to be moved to the right.
 This is due to the new carriage being a bit wider.
 Keep the screw in its slightly rotated position towards the back of the printer.
 Else the carriage will collide with it but not trigger the endstop.
 Update: See issues for comments from the original creator of the direct drive upgrade.